 Within our programmes we embed the opportunity to gain practical experience and to apply theory to the real world, with options to take work experience electives.

-Psychology at Lincoln is ranked in the top 20 overall for student satisfaction according to the National Student Survey 2020.
 We are a vibrant multi-cultural community of staff and students, with consistently excellent ratings from students and a strong research profile.
 We are proud to hold the Athena SWAN Silver Award, recognising our commitment to the advancement of gender equality in academia.
-We embrace diversity, champion equality and are proactive in making our School an inclusive environment for all.
+We embrace diversity, champion equality, and are proactive in making our School an inclusive environment for all.

 We hope you enjoy reading about what we do, and what we offer, and we look forward to meeting you.